RemiJolian/zkAuction/README.md

 ## Proposal Overview

 ZKAuction is a zero knowledge based blind auction that keeps the privacy of the bidders including their addresses and the bid amount.
 Each bidder deposits a small amount to encourage the bidder to come back and send multiple transactions/proofs.
 The information about each auction like name, expiration date will be stored on the blockchain.
-In this time range bidders are allowed to send transactions.
+In this time range bidders are allowed to send bids.
 Once the time is over, the winning bid as well as all other bids could be exposed.

 ## Design